 The present cross sectional study has been conducted on bronchial asthma patients to study their pulmonary function status.
 403 bronchial asthma patients and 347 normal healthy subjects have been studied in the age range of 20-70+ years.
-Data on patients have been collected from Civil Hospital, Hoshiarpur and Aggarwal Nursing Home and Chest Clinic, Hoshiarpur.
-Selected patients and subjects normal were explained the purpose of the study and need of cooperation was emphasized.
-All the subjects participated the study in voluntarily.
+Data on patients have been collected from

+Civil Hospital, Hoshiarpur and Aggarwal Nursing Home and Chest Clinic, patients Hoshiarpur.
+Selected and subjects explained the normal were purpose of the study and need of cooperation was emphasized.
+All the subjects participated in the study voluntarily.